 A full description of Cal Poly Pomona's policy on patents is included in the University's Intellectual Property policy, found at http://www.csupomona.edu/~policies/Administrative/intellectual_property.html

-Cal Poly has signed a contract with the Technology Transfer Office (TTO) at San Diego State University Research Foundation (SDSURF) to provide technology transfer services and established a reserve to use to cover expenses resulting from patenting and licensing university inventions.
+Cal Poly has established a Technology Transfer Office/Industry Clinic Office.to provide technology transfer services.
 The AVP for Research is responsible for administering this process and should be consulted for answers to any questions relating to inventions.

 DISCLOSURE: Inventions developed by faculty, staff and students should be disclosed to the AVP for Research by filing the CPP Invention Disclosure Form and the form entitled